vikash4281/Authorship-Attribution/readme.txt

 and you can run without passing any arguments.

 the result will be created in a text format in a file named results.txt

-i will be attaching  a dataset for reference.